Tanya-Garcia-Lab/ACEimpute/README.md

 The `imputeCensRd` package, which implements the conditional mean imputation approaches from the paper, can be found in its own repo [here](https://github.com/sarahlotspeich/imputeCensRd).

+## Tables

-Each of the "Script X" files is coded to run 5 replication of each setting for demonstration purposes.
+Each "Script X" file is coded to run 5 replication of each simulation setting for demonstration purposes.
 In the manuscript listed above, all simulation settings were run with 1,000 simulations each.

-## Tables

 **Tables 1 and 4.** Simulation results comparing i) restricted maximum likelihood estimation (REML) with the full data, ii) conditional mean imputation (with a correctly specified imputaiton model) plus REML, and iii) conditional mean imputation (with a correctly specified imputaiton model) plus ACE imputation to correct for imputation error.